Top 10 best new features on Apple’s

 - All New Cameras:

 Probably the biggest new feature on the iPhone 7 is the camera on both the front and on the back.
 The rear camera is an all-new 12 megapixel sensor, which Apple says is 6% faster and 30% more energy efficient than the one on the iPhone 6S.
 Its now capable of taking wider color gamut photos which will work nicely with the improved display and theres a new six element lens with F stop of 1.8 compared to 2.2 on the 6S which result is 50% more light getting in than before.
 The iPhone 7 also get optical image stabilization which previously was only available on the larger Plus models allowing it to take exposures of up to three times longer than the iPhone 6S which combined with the higher F stop should make the photos you take in low light look a heck of a lot better.
 But Sometime even the best low light cameras need a little help from the flash and on the iPhone 7, the flash is better than ever with four different LEDs instead of just two like on the iPhone 6S that combine to be 50% brighter.
 There is also flick sensor that detects the flicker that artificial light sometimes produces and it has the camera automatically compensate for it.
 The 7Plus camera takes things to the next level.
 Instead of one 12 megapixel camera on the back, there are now two 12 megapixel cameras one of them is used for your regular wide photos with an F 1.8 28 millimetre lens, while the other is a telephoto F 2.8 56 millimetre lens which effectively allows you to do 2X optical zoom that can be increased digitally up to 10X.
-Switching between the 1X and 2X camera is as simple pressing the button right above the shutter then you zoom into 2X without losing any image quality or adding the noise that typically comes with digital zoom.
+Switching between the 1X and 2X camera is as simply pressing the button right above the shutter then you zoom into 2X without losing any image quality or adding the noise that typically comes with digital zoom.
 This dual lens setup also comes with the ability to do depth of field effects so you can get a nice blurry background while taking a picture of someone.
 Though this feature won’t be available at lunch it’ll come out some time later this year.

 - LTE Advanced:

-The iPhone continues its trend of being one of the most global ready smart phone out there with the iPhone 7 supporting up to 25 LTE bandwidths.
+The iPhone continues its trend of being one of the most global ready smartphone out there with the iPhone 7 supporting up to 25 LTE bandwidths.
 It also supports LTE advanced which can handle data speeds of up to 450 megabytes per second which is 50% faster than what was available on the 6S and three times faster than the iPhone 6.

 - More Storage:

-The fact that Apple has finally decided to ditch the 16 gigabyte base line on the new iPhones which in this day and age of high resolution photo and video just doesn’t cut it anymore.
+The fact that Apple has finally decided to ditch the 16-gigabyte baseline on the new iPhones which in this day and age of high-resolution photo and video just doesn’t cut it anymore.
 The iPhone 7 now starts at 32 gigabytes at the $649 price point with the $750 model skipping 64 gigabytes and jumping all the ways up to 128.
-And then for you heavy storage users there is now a whopping 256 gigabyte model available which will set you back $850.
+And then for you heavy storage users there is now a whopping 256-gigabyte model available which will set you back $850.

 - Better Performance: